This is a one man show. You get to speak with the technician directly. Over 23 years experience. Open to the public, hours by appointment only.

 tube tester.

-8) We STRONGLY urge anyone who owns a Mesa Boogie (or any serious
+8) I STRONGLY urge anyone who owns a serious piece of gear to

-piece of gear for that matter) to get a schematic from the manufacturer.
+get a schematic from the manufacturer.
+I don't have every

-9) We refuse to provide warranty service for several amp manufacturers.
+9) I refuse to provide warranty service for several amp manufacturers.

 A)